-Welcome to the Division of Plastic & Reconstructive Surgery at Columbia University.
-As part of New York’s #1 hospital and one of the world’s top medical centers, we have the experience that few other programs can match, and our mission is to use our many resources to deliver the highest quality care for anybody in need of a cosmetic or reconstructive procedure.
+Welcome to Plastic & Reconstructive Surgery Care at Columbia University.
+As one of New York’s best hospitals and the world’s top medical centers, we have the experience that few other programs can match, and our mission is to use our many resources to deliver the highest quality care for anybody in need of a cosmetic or reconstructive procedure.

 Each of the plastic surgeons on our clinical staff is proficient in multiple areas of specialization.
 These areas range from routine, non-surgical cosmetic procedures to complex reconstructive operations and body contouring surgery after significant weight loss.
 Our division is at the forefront of clinical and laboratory research in plastic surgery, and is a recognized national and international leader in plastic surgery.